jewelsofthought/neshama/site/posts/parashot/Vayechi.md

 </p>
 </blockquote>

-That seems like a huge caravan to me.
+**Note**: That seems like a huge caravan to me.
 What it must have taken to move that many people over a distance like that.
 That was quite an undertaken.
-And they spent seven days there in mourning - all of them, I assume.
+And they spent seven days there in mourning - all of them, I assume.{.note}

 What is surprising though, is that all of Pharoah's servants went with them.
 Who was looking after Pharoah and his household then?
-The Canaanites called it Abel Mizraim (Egypt mourns) because of the intense mourning that took place there.
+The Canaanites called it _Abel Mizraim_ (Egypt mourns) because of the intense mourning that took place there.{.note}

 Now that Jacob has passed, the brothers are suddenly feeling vulnerable, and afraid that now Joseph will wreak his revenge.
 Instead, Joseph embraces them and promises that he will look after them and their families.
 This prompts much discussion on what forgiveness means, and how to forgive, etc. In fact, when they throw themselves at his feet, declaring themselves to be his slaves, he responds beautifully (v18-20).